jlblumberg/CV/README.md

 ## Hobbies and Interests
 - Cooking: I absolutely love to cook; there's no dish too daring, no sweet kitchen kit I'd say no to
 - Chess: The competitor in me loves a chess match, though I'm certainly no Grandmaster
-- Traveling: Sometimes I even go the full 9 yards and do cooking classes abroad
+- Travelling: Sometimes I even go the full 9 yards and do cooking classes abroad